SpenceKonde/ATTinyCore/README.md

 A small number of devices have support for hardware slave I2C **but neither a USI nor hardware TWI for master operation**.
 On THOSE parts, some additional considerations apply:
 * I2C slave works great through the included Wire.h library.
   * You can even do an alternate address or masked address (where several of the bits of the incoming address are ignored) by setting the `TWSAM` register.
 That register works the same way as it does on modern (post-2016) AVRs - however, no wrapper is provided around setting it, unlike the modern AVRs (ex, megaTinyCore and DxCore)
-  * On the ATtiny828, you must have the watchdog timer enabled in order for the USI to work in I2C mode; one of the pins in afflicted with one of the nastiest silicon bugs in a pre-2016 tinyAVR, and when the WDT is not enabled (interrupt mode with an empty interrupt is fine), one of the I2C lines is forced low all the time.
+  * On the ATtiny828, you must have the watchdog timer enabled in order for the USI to work in I2C mode; one of the pins in afflicted with one of the nastiest silicon bugs in a pre-2016 tinyAVR, and when the WDT is not enabled (interrupt mode with an empty interrupt is fine),
 * Software I2C Master, on the other hand is... a little flaky on these parts, most notably, it's not possible to tell whether a transaction timed out, or if the slave just responded with a bunch of 0's.
 There is no clock configuration functionality here either.
 If planning a new project, consider using a different device (might I recommend a [modern tinyAVR](https://github.com/SpenceKonde/megaTinyCore/)?) if I2C master mode is a big part of your application.

 Regardless of the implementation, simultaneously acting as both a master and a slave is never supported here.
 The hardware doesn't support it like it does on modern AVRs.